requireiot/stdpins/README.md

 # stdpins.h

-When working on a microcontroller project in C, we often capture the mapping of a function to a physical pin with preprocessor macros, like so
+When working on a microcontroller project in C, we often capture the mapping of a signal to a physical pin with preprocessor macros, like so
 ```C
 // button is connected to PB5
 #define BUTTON_PORT  PINB